Police recover 250 pounds of marijuana during traffic stop in St. Clair County - NewsBreak

 Police recover 250 pounds of marijuana during traffic stop in St. Clair County

-STEELE, Ala. ( WIAT ) — Two men are now in jail after officers the Steele Police Department recovered over 250 pounds of marijuana during a routine traffic stop early Monday morning.‘Floor started to shake’: Dance floor gives way during Ohio prom
+STEELE, Ala. ( WIAT ) — Two men are now in jail after officers the Steele Police Department recovered over 250 pounds of marijuana during a routine traffic stop early Monday morning.Slidell PD: Boy was allegedly “whipped on the buttocks” by Headmaster of Christian School

 Steele Police Chief Mark Ward said that at approximately 1:30 a.m.
-Monday, a cargo van was pulled over at the 174-mile marker along I-59 North in Steele.
+Monday, a cargo van was pulled over at the 174 mile marker along I-59 North in Steele.
 During the stop, K9 officer Tara detected marijuana coming from inside the vehicle.
-During a search of the car, officers located 250 pounds of marijuana that were reportedly hidden in moving boxes and in a toolbox.
+During a search of the car, officers located 250 pounds of marijuana that was reportedly hidden in moving boxes and in a tool box.

 Jacory Martin, 37, and Ron Banks, 42, were both arrested and charged with drug trafficking.
-Martin and Banks, both from Charlotte, North Carolina, were both taken to the St. Clair County Jail and each held on $1.5 million bonds.
-Banks is also facing an additional charge of certain persons forbidden to carry a firearm.
+Martin and Banks, both from Charlotte, North Carolina, were both taken to the St. Clair County Jail and each held on $1.5 million bond.
+Banks is also facing an additional charge of certain persons forbidden to carrying a firearm.

 “We don’t like drugs coming through our community,” Ward said.
 “I’m glad this amount is off the street.”